YunoHost/doc/build_system.md

 # Be sure to be up-to-date, and don't forget to get the tags !
 $ git fetch --tags

-# Checkout your branch : stable or testing
+# Checkout your branch: stable or testing
 $ git checkout testing

 # Do your 'functional' modifications: either merge unstable in testing, or merge testing in stable